camilocarvajalreyes/affective_gaussians/README.md

 2. [The trained model](https://bens-embeddings.s3-us-west-2.amazonaws.com/embeddings_project/word2gm_d50/w2gm-k2-d50.tar.gz) has to be downloaded to: **word2gm/modelfiles/w2gm-k2-d50**

-3. Run the first four cells in Analyze Model.ipynb.
+3. Run the first five cells in Analyze Model.ipynb.
 The rest of the cells show results and examples from the author, but running them will raise an error.

-4. Finally, the following command has to be executed from the command line:

-`tensorboard --logdir=word2gm/modelfiles/w2gm-k2-d50_emb --port=8889`

-After a few seconds, the embeddings should appear on the corresponding port.
+After a few seconds, the embeddings should appear on the corresponding port and displayed within the notebook.

 ---
 ## Bayesian Skip-gram